PetervanLunteren/EcoAssist/README.md

 I've written this application in my free evenings and would really appreciate it if people would let me know when it's used, and what for.
 You can contact me at [petervanlunteren@hotmail.com](mailto:petervanlunteren@hotmail.com).
 Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.

-*Coming soon: step-by-step tutorial on how to train custom models in EcoAssist.
-Send me [an e-mail](mailto:petervanlunteren@hotmail.com) if you'd already like to receive the draft version.*

 ## Quick links
 1. [Demo](#demo)
 2. [Overview](#overview)